 Once the flapper opens and closes properly, you’re free to turn the water back on and allow your tank to fill.
 Give it a minute or two to let it do this.
 Once the tank is filled and the valve has shut off, carefully listen for any sounds of dripping or leaking.
 While a few dripping sounds at the end of a flush cycle are normal, they shouldn’t last longer than just a few seconds.
 If you still hear the sound of leaking going down into your bowl, you may need to readjust your flapper again because it’s probably not sitting right.

-If you’ve got a problem with your toilet you need fixed, pick up the phone and call Carter Quality Plumbing at (803) 998-2270 today!
+If you’ve got a problem with your toilet you need fixed, call Carter Quality Plumbing at (803) 998-2270 today!